 Cancer doesn't affect just one part of the body.
 That's why we offer a multi-disciplinary team of specialists who work together to develop a treatment plan that not only addresses the cancer, but anticipated side effects and emotional and social issues.

-Art expressions meets every Tuesday from 3:00pm to 5:00pm for cancer survivors at the Scotland Cancer Treatment Center.
+Art expressions meets monthly for cancer survivors at the Scotland Cancer Treatment Center.
 Cancer survivors often feel overwhelmed during the treatment process and find it hard to find a new normal.
 Art therapy is used to explore feelings, develop social skills, and improve the quality of life.
 The program supports the excellent medical care provided by the physicians and staff of Scotland Cancer Treatment Cancer.
 For additional information contact Mary Callahan-Lopez, Social Worker, at the Cancer Center at 910-291-7638.

 Breast Cancer Awareness Walk....Every October